YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 * Specifies the number of 512-byte-blocks in the ALIGNSIZE of the journal file.

-* If the ALIGNSIZE is not a perfect power of 2, YottaDB/GT.M rounds it up to the nearest power of 2.
+* If the ALIGNSIZE is not a perfect power of 2, YottaDB rounds it up to the nearest power of 2.

 * The default and minimum ALIGNSIZE value is 4096 blocks.
 The maximum value is 4194304 (=2 GigaBytes).

 * A journal file consists of a sequential stream of journal records each of varying size.
 It is typically not easy to detect the beginning of the last valid journal record in an abnormally terminated journal file (for example, system crash).
-To facilitate journal recovery in the event of a system crash, the GT.M run-time system ensures that offsets in the journal file at multiples of ALIGNSIZE (except at offset 0 which houses the journal file header) always have a valid journal record.
-In order to ensure this, the GT.M run-time system, as needed, writes padding data in the form of ALIGN journal records just before the ALIGNSIZE boundary.
+To facilitate journal recovery in the event of a system crash, the YottaDB run-time system ensures that offsets in the journal file at multiples of ALIGNSIZE (except at offset 0 which houses the journal file header) always have a valid journal record.
+In order to ensure this, the YottaDB run-time system, as needed, writes padding data in the form of ALIGN journal records just before the ALIGNSIZE boundary.
 These ALIGN records also help in skipping past invalid records in the middle of a journal file allowing MUPIP JOURNAL -EXTRACT -FORWARD -FULL to extract as much data from a corrupt journal file as possible.

 * While a larger align size trades off crash recovery time in favor of increased journaling throughput, especially when before image journaling is in use, there is marginal value in using an align size larger than a few MB.